tsipkens/atems/README.md

 emailed at [tsipkens@mail.ubc.ca](mailto:tsipkens@mail.ubc.ca).

-The code is the culmination of the work of several individuals, including Ramin Dastanpour, Una Trivanovich, Yeshun Ma, Steven Rogak, among others.
+The code is the culmination of the work of several individuals, including Ramin Dastanpour, Yiling Kang, Una Trivanovich, Yeshun Ma, Steven Rogak, among others.